 Royalties are chargeable on oil and gas production.
 The basic royalty payable under the Petroleum Law is 10%.
 This rate can be varied to a lower rate at the discretion of the ANP, but cannot be reduced below 5%.
 Reduced rates have occasionally been set during the initial licensing process.
+In addition, in 2018, the ANP published new legislation allowing companies to apply to reduce the royalty rate for mature fields to as low as 5% on incremental production, subject to the approval of the ANP.
 All of the Concession Contracts held by Alvopetro are subject to a base 10% royalty other than the Bom Lugar oil field which is subject to a base 5% royalty.